Legal

 - Unauthorised access to or alteration of your data by third parties

-Nothing in this Policy limits liability that cannot be excluded by law, including liability for fraud.
+Nothing in this Policy limits liability that cannot be excluded by law, including liability for fraud or wilful misconduct.

-We may update this Policy from time to time.
-The revised Policy will be published with an updated effective date.
-Where changes are material, we will take reasonable steps to notify you.
-Continued use of this Website after the revised Policy takes effect constitutes acceptance.
+We may update this Policy from time to time to reflect changes in our practices, applicable law, or the services we use.
+The revised Policy will be published with an updated effective date at www.bindalslawchambers.com/privacy and is also accessible from the Portal footer.
+Where changes are material, we will take reasonable steps to notify you — including by email to registered Portal users.
+Continued use of the Website or Portal after the revised Policy takes effect constitutes acceptance of the revised terms.

-This Policy is governed by the laws of the Republic of India.
+This Policy is governed by the laws of the Republic of India, including the Information Technology Act, 2000, the Information Technology (Amendment) Act, 2008, and the Digital Personal Data Protection Act, 2023.
 Any dispute arising out of or in connection with this Policy shall be subject to the exclusive jurisdiction of the courts at New Delhi.

 For any questions or concerns about this Policy, please contact: